 Step 4: Now it's time to remove the nickel still left on the cells.
 Use the sheer snips to cut the nickel off of the top of the cell as flat as possible.
 In some cases, you will find that you can use the sheer snips as tiny grabbers to pull the small pieces of nickel completely off the cell for a totally smooth finish.
 The goal is to get the ends of the cells as flat as possible.

-How To Test Lithium Ion Battery Cells
+How To Test Salvaged Lithium Ion Battery Cells

 Conclusion